The Benefits of Aerobic Exercise

-Aerobic exercise is endorsed to support heart health, weight loss, and other health benefits.
+Aerobic exercise supports heart health, weight loss, and other health benefits.
 But what exactly counts as aerobic exercise?
 Here is everything you need to know and how to get started!

 Used interchangeably with cardiovascular and endurance training, aerobic exercise is regularly endorsed to promote weight loss, cardiovascular health, diabetes management, immune health, longevity, amongst other things.